DBA-MdAnasMiah/Database-Administration-SQL/Replications/Replication QA/Replications QA.md

 - Publisher can have one or more publications.
 - Publisher is the primary server’s database instance.

+- Publisher → The main server (source) that has the original database.
+- Publication → A collection of selected database objects (like tables, views, procedures) that the Publisher shares with others.
+- Publisher sends (publishes) the Publication to other servers (Subscribers).

 ---

 ## What is a Subscriber?